mavlink/qgroundcontrol/README.md

 #### Build QGroundControl
 1. Open the Qt Command Prompt program from the Start Menu
 2. Change directory to your 'qgroundcontrol' source folder.
 3. Run `qmake -tp vc qgroundcontrol.pro`.
-This will create a `qgroundcontrol.vcxproj` project file which is capable of building both debug and release configurations.
+This will create a 'qgroundcontrol.vcxproj' project file which is capable of building both debug and release configurations.
-4. Now open the generated `qgroundcontrol.vcxproj` file in Visual Studio.
+4. Now open the generated 'qgroundcontrol.vcxproj' file in Visual Studio.
 5. Compile and edit in Visual Studio.
 If you need to add new files, add them to qgroundcontrol.pro and re-run qmake from step 3.

 ### Additional build notes for all supported OS

 * Debug Builds: By default qmake will create makefiles for a release build.
-If you want a debug build add CONFIG+=debug to the command line.
+If you want a debug build add `CONFIG+=debug` to the command line.
-* Warnings as Errors: Specifying CONFIG+=WarningsAsErrorsOn will turn all warnings into errors which break the build.
+* Warnings as Errors: Specifying `CONFIG+=WarningsAsErrorsOn` will turn all warnings into errors which break the build.
 If you are working on a pull request you plan to submit to github for consideration, you should always run with this settings turned on, since it is required for all pull requests.
-* Parallel builds: For Linux and OSX you can use the -j# option to run parellel builds.
-On Winddows parallel builds are on by default.
+* Parallel builds: For Linux and OSX you can use the '-j#' option to run parellel builds.
+On Windows parallel builds are on by default.
-* Location of built files: Individual build file results can be found in the 'build_debug' or 'build_release' directories.
-The built executable can be found in the 'debug' or 'release' directory.
+* Location of built files: Individual build file results can be found in the `build_debug` or `build_release` directories.
+The built executable can be found in the `debug` or `release` directory.
-* Incremental builds: Incremental builds are not 100% reliable.
+* Incremental builds: Incremental builds may not be 100% reliable.
 If you find something strange happening that seems like a bad build.
-Delete your 'build_debug' and 'build+release' directories and run qmake again.
+Delete your `build_debug` and `build_release` directories and run qmake again.
 * Single release congfiguration on Windows: If you want to build a vs project that does not create both debug and release builds.
-Include 'CONFIG-=debug_and_release' on the qmake command line plus either 'CONFIG+=debug' or
+Include `CONFIG-=debug_and_release` on the qmake command line plus either `CONFIG+=debug` or
-'CONFIG+=release' depending on the build type you want.
+`CONFIG+=release` depending on the build type you want.
 * Build using QtCreator: It is possible to build and debug using QtCreator as well.
 The above instructions should provide you with enough information to setup QtCreator on OSX and Linux.
 QtCreator on Windows is supposedly possible but we don't have any instructions available for that.

 ## Additional functionality